SlimeVR/SlimeVR-Docs-Site/server-setup/body-config.md

 </table>

-## Skeleton Auto-Configuration
+<h2 id="skeleton-auto-configuration"></h2>{:.no_toc}
+## AutoBone / Automatic body proportions calibration

-Skeleton auto-configuration removes the need to manually input bone lengths using automatic bone length calculations recorded through user movements.
+AutoBone (also known as "automatic body proportions calibration") removes the need to manually input bone lengths using automatic bone length calculations recorded through user movements.
+AutoBone is available as "Automatic calibration" under the "Body Proportions" tab of the GUI.

 This bypasses the need to manually set the bone lengths, although it is still possible to fine-tune values manually if needed.